khulnasoft-lab/design.khulnasoft.com/contents/accessibility/visual.md

 Color doesn't always have to be associated with meaning, but when it is it can't be the only means of conveying the meaning.
 For example, a red border on an invalid form field is insufficient by itself to indicate an error, but if error text and even an error icon is present, then the red border isn't the only way the error is communicated.
 Likewise, an icon that only changes color to indicate a status is insufficient, but if the icon itself were to change, or it was paired with a clear text message, then color alone isn't being relied on.
 Not all users discern colors in the same way, so it's imperative that color is used to enhance meaning along with other elements.

+Color shouldn't be used as the only means of conveying the meaning of content.
+For example, a red border on an invalid form field is insufficient by itself to indicate an error.
+If accompanied by error text and an error icon, then the red border isn't the only way the error is communicated.

+Likewise, an icon that only changes color to indicate a status is insufficient.
+If the icon itself were to change, or it is paired with a meaningful text, then color alone isn't being relied on.

+Not all users discern colors in the same way, so it's imperative that color is used to enhance meaning along with other elements.
 Refer to the [WCAG SC 1.4.1 Use of Color (Level A)](https://www.w3.org/WAI/WCAG21/Understanding/use-of-color.html) docs for more information.

 ### Consistency